How to Sidestep Negative Thinking Patterns

 Example: You go on a bad date or someone you hit it off with doesn’t call you back, and you say to yourself, “I’m never going to find someone who likes me,” or “I’m always going to be alone.”
 In an extreme case, you may label yourself as a loser or a person who is unworthy of love.
 In reality, that person wasn’t a good fit for you or the timing was not right.

-Example: You’ve started a new eating plan and in a fog of craving, have something off of your program.
+Example: You’ve started a new eating plan, and in a fog of cravings, have something off of your program.
 You think of yourself as a failure.
 In truth, you’ve stuck with your plan for as long as you could.
 You can get back on it if that feels healthy and realistic, or you can adjust it to something more lenient.

 Example: You might arbitrarily decide that you can read another person’s mind and conclude that they feel negatively towards you.
 Alternatively, with no facts to back you up, you anticipate that things are going to turn out badly or fall apart.